AnneKluytmans/novi-frontend-react-blogpost/README.md

 ## Project Setup

-1. Clone or open the repository in an IDE
+1. Clone or open the repository & the server repository (git@github.com:AnneKluytmans/novi-frontend-react-blogpost-backend.git) in an IDE

-2. Install dependencies
+2. Install dependencies in both projects
    ```bash
    npm install
    ```
 3. Start the development server
     ```bash
+    npm run json:server
+    ```
+4. Run the application with
+   ```bash
    npm run dev
    ```
-4. Open your browser at http://localhost:5173 to view the app.
+5. Open your browser at http://localhost:5173 to view the app.

 ## Credits